OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 `date`|The date (ISO 8601).
 `domain`|The domain of influence (federation, canton, ...).
 `url`|A link to the detailed view.
+`completed`|True, if the vote or election is completed.
 `progess`|An object containing the number already counted municipalities (`counted`) and the total number of municipalities (`total`).

 Vote results contain the following additional information: